On the Model Update Strategies for Supervised Learning in AIOps Solutions: Case Study Subjects and Preliminary Study

 \subsection{Case Study Subjects}

-R1.1][R3.3][R4.1{In order to evaluate different approaches of model maintenance in the context of AIOps, we perform a case study on three large-scale operation datasets: the Google cluster trace dataset~\cite{clusterdata}, the Backblaze disk stats dataset~\cite{backblaze}, and the Alibaba GPU cluster trace data~\cite{AlibabaCluster}.
-We choose to study these three datasets because: 1) they are publicly available; 2) they are large-scale datasets and cover relatively long operation periods (i.e., months to years), which enables us to examine model maintenance techniques over the evolution of the data.
+In order to evaluate different strategies for model updating in the context of AIOps, we perform a case study on three large-scale operation datasets: the Google cluster trace dataset~\cite{clusterdata}, the Backblaze disk stats dataset~\cite{backblaze}, and the Alibaba GPU cluster trace data~\cite{AlibabaCluster}.
+We choose to study these three datasets because: 1) they are publicly available; 2) they are large-scale datasets and cover relatively long operation periods (i.e., months to years), which enables us to examine model update strategies over the evolution of the data.
 In addition, prior works have widely studied the first two datasets in particular for predicting job failures on the Google dataset~\cite{elsayed2017learning, rosa2015predicting} and predicting disk failures on the Backblaze dataset~\cite{botezatu2016predicting, xu2018improving, mahdisoltani2017proactive}.
-In this work, we focus on predicting job outcomes (i.e., failure or not) on the Google and Alibaba cluster trace datasets and predicting disk failures on the Backblaze disk stats dataset.}
+In this work, we focus on predicting job outcomes (i.e., failure or not) on the Google and Alibaba cluster trace datasets and predicting disk failures on the Backblaze disk stats dataset.